vika-v-v/website-change-monitor/README.md

 1. **Fetch Website Content**
    - The script logs into a website and retrieves the required elements.
    - For websites requiring authentication, login steps are included.
 If you do not need a login or any steps, you can remove lines 50–71 in the script.
    - Customize the steps based on your needs.
 You can add more URLs, steps, fields, or anything necessary to extract the desired data.
+Remove 'options=options' from line 42 to remove headless mode and allow to see the steps if needed.
    - For element selection, the script uses XPath.
 To find an XPath:
      - Open developer tools in your browser (F12).
      - Select the desired element.